vonnieda/WhoaLife/README.md

 # How It Works

 WhoaLife is a simple Node.js application based on Express.
-It uses MongoDB for data storage and a number of Heroku services to help it along.
+It uses Postgres for data storage and a number of Heroku services to help it along.
 It only does three things: